 Awoke this morning, to the sound of gentle rain; sitting in an upright position, with my back against the head of the bed, I settled in to listen.
 Focusing attention on the sound of rain on the roof, and then on the garden, back and forth, just listening.
 Noting when I got caught up in thought, and gently bringing myself back to awareness of the rain.
-Simple, mindful, listening to the rain …
+Simply listening …

 glimpse of blue

 I never thought I was a bully until I listened to how I spoke to myself.
 I think I owe myself an apology. – Anita OpperLeft speechless; unable to move for quite some time when this quote appeared in a feed.
 Is it the experience of having been bullied that makes this quote resonate so deeply?
 Or is it simply the power of words or ideas expressed with such clarity and truth?
 I don’t know.
 Whatever it is, I’m thankful for it …

 “We can cultivate our well-being by concretely applying mindfulness to our daily living” – Thich Nhat Hanh

 Do you apply yourself to informal mindfulness, or like me, has your focus been on sitting practice?